IranRoadDamageDataset/IRRDD/README.md

 # Iran Road Damage Dataset (IRRDD)
-This repository contains the documentation and download links for the 2022 Iran road damage dataset (IRRDD).
+This repository contains the documentation and download links for the 2022 IRRDD.
 ## 1. Descriptions
   1. IRRDD contains 25000 images.
   2. IRRDD contains for damage class